2,000 flights canceled in Denver as heavy snowstorm arrives

 The Colorado Department of Transportation warned that road closures are highly likely and asked people not to make unnecessary trips.
 The highways most likely to be affected included Interstate 25 from Colorado Springs to Wyoming, including Denver and Monument Hill; I-70 to Limon; and I-76 to Ft.
 Morgan, the department said.

-Airport spokeswoman Emily Williams said Denver International had a busy morning Saturday with passengers trying to beat the storm, but about 750 flights later in the day were canceled.
-Just about all Sunday flights had been canceled as well - around 1,250.
+Denver International had a busy morning Saturday with passengers trying to beat the storm, but about 750 flights later in the day were canceled, airport spokeswoman Emily Williams said.
+Just about all Sunday flights had been canceled as well - nearly 1,300.

 Sign up for Daily Newsletters